Comet, Montana: History

 The town is named for the Comet Mine, which was developed in 1883 by the Helena and Livingston Smelting and Reduction Company, based on a discovery made in 1874.
 Ore was transported to another mine in Wickes for processing.
 This operation shut down in 1897.
 Operations were revived in 1900 under the Montana Consolidated Copper Company; in 1927, the Basin Montana Tunnel Company took over the property and built a processing plant on the site for both this mine and the nearby Gray Eagle mine.
 The company was the largest producer of base metals in the state, outside of Butte, due to production at this mine.
 They employed 100 men.
 The operations of BMTC continued until 1941, when the mine was exhausted and operations were permanently halted.

 The Comet mine was richest mine in the district, producing $20 million in ore; ten times more than the Gray Eagle mine, which produced over $2 million.
 Ores produced included lead, zinc, copper, silver, and gold.

 Remediation

-In 1997 a mine reclamation project was begun to alleviate pollution caused by toxic metal leachage from the tailings.
-This project was completed in June of the following year and consisted of moving the tailings into a single pile south of the processing building which was then fenced off and planted.
+In 1997 a mine reclamation project was begun to alleviate pollution caused by toxic metal leakage from the tailings.
+This project was completed in June of the following year and consisted of moving the tailings into a single pile south of the processing building, which was then fenced off and planted.
 The project, which was overseen by the Mine Waste Cleanup Bureau of the Montana Department of Environmental Quality, was judged to be successful.
 In 2006 the department received a National Award from the U.S. Office of Surface Mining in recognition of the work done for this project.